Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Acknowledgements

-LS, NSK, and VV acknowledge DST, New Delhi, India, for its financial support for research facilities under DST-FIST-2019.
+LS, NSK, and VV acknowledge DST, New Delhi, India, for supporting research facilities under DST-FIST-2019.
 The work of KB was partially supported by the JSPS KAKENHI Grant Number JP21K03547.
+LS and NSK acknowledge Kuvempu University for providing University General Fellowship (File no. KU: B.C.M-3/145/2023-24 Dated: 04/08/2023).
+We express our sincere gratitude to the esteemed referee for his/her valuable suggestions, which have greatly enhanced the quality and presentation of our research.
+The referees' insightful comments have played a crucial role in improving our work, and we are truly grateful for his/her contribution to this manuscript.